XRPLF/xrpl-dev-portal/content/websocket_api.md

 #### Possible Errors ####

-* invalidParams - If any fields are specified incorrectly, or any required fields are missing.
+* invalidParams - One or more fields are specified incorrectly, or one or more required fields are missing.
-* actNotFound - If the address specified in the `account` field of the request does not correspond to an account in the ledger.
+* actNotFound - The address specified in the `account` field of the request does not correspond to an account in the ledger.
-* lgrNotFound - If the ledger specified by the `ledger_hash` or `ledger_index` does not exist, or if it does exist but the server does not have it.
+* lgrNotFound - The ledger specified by the `ledger_hash` or `ledger_index` does not exist, or it does exist but the server does not have it.